Area of investment and support

 • highlight the value of academic design research in addressing real-world, locally relevant challenges arising along the journey to net zero and a green economy

-Design Accelerators are to be offered as competitive awards to research organisations that hold AHRC impact acceleration accounts.
+Design Accelerators were offered as competitive awards to research organisations that hold AHRC impact acceleration accounts.

 Design Exchange Partnerships